The Benefits of Agent Assist for Businesses

 Training is one thing.
 Being a productive agent is another.
 The onboarding experience for an agent following classroom training typically involves shadowing calls for a period of time, followed by a slow roll out of call types the agent should handle.

-All of which means that the time to get a new agent ready to take calls is the combination of training time + onboarding time.
-This is a significant cost driver for the organization, but one that is imperative they get right.
+All of which means that the time to get a new agent ready to take calls is a combination of training time + onboarding time.
+This is a significant cost driver for the organization—but one that is imperative to get right.

-Onboarding (and even training) time can be greatly reduced by providing progressive guidance – this is guidance that adapts to the level of guidance provided based on the agents skill level.
+Faster onboarding is one of the biggest benefits of Agent Assist.
+Using progressive guidance that adapts to each agents’ skill level, agent assist software can greatly reduce onboarding and training time.
 For example, a junior agent taking his or her first call may receive extensive guidance through scripting and on-screen prompts, and as they progress in their ability to handle those call types, the guidance is gradually minimized to only that amount which is necessary for efficient and effective call handling.